Dates: Saturday 14th – 21st February, 2015.

 Half Term is a notoriously busy ski week.
 We scoured the Alps looking for somewhere ‘off the beaten track,’ where families can enjoy a great value trip, with no fuss and no queues.
 We found something quite exceptional!
 Our accommodation is a quirky family run hotel in Vallorcine, a small village behind Chamonix that links with the La Balme-Chamonix ski area.
 It is a really amazing venue for beginner skiers because the hotel has its own little ski lift system.
 You can wander out of the door and bring the kids to ski school with your hot chocolate in hand!

-If you do have younger children, they can eat in the bar at around 5pm so you have time to put them to bed before your evening meal if you prefer.
-(Bring a walkie talkie).
+If you do have younger children, who need to be in bed by 7.30, we can arrange with the staff for the little ones to eat in the bar at around 5pm so you have time to put them to bed before your evening meal.
+(We recommend bringing a walkie talkie).

 Getting Here, Location and Local Transport: